T. P. Balagopalan M. A.

 T. P. Balagopalan M. A. is a 1986 Indian Malayalam-language comedy drama film directed by Sathyan Anthikkad and written by Sreenivasan from a story by Anthikkad.
-Starring Mohanlal in the title role, along with Shobana, Balan K. Nair, Kuthiravattam Pappu, Maniyanpilla Raju, Sreenivasan, Sukumari, and K. P. A. C. Lalitha.
-The story follows T. P. Balagopalan, who struggles to make ends meet and his romantic life with Anitha.
+It stars Mohanlal in the title role, along with Shobana, Balan K. Nair, Kuthiravattam Pappu, Maniyanpilla Raju, Sreenivasan, Sukumari, and K. P. A. C. Lalitha.
+The story follows T. P. Balagopalan, who struggles to make ends meet, and his romantic life with Anitha.

 The film won two Kerala State Film Awards—Best Actor for Mohanlal and Best Story for Anthikkad.
+This marks Mohanlal’s first Kerala State Film Award for Best Actor and his first Best Actor award in his filmography.

 Plot

-The film revolves around T. P. Balagopalan, a low-scale employee at Falcon products who is also a kind and caring young man.
+The film revolves around T. P. Balagopalan/Balan, a low-scale employee at Falcon Products, who is a kind hearted, caring and humble young gentleman.
 He owns some land which his elder sister and her husband are trying to grab from him.
-He falls in love with a school teacher Anitha, whom he meets in one of his marketing trysts for Falcon products.
+He falls in love with a school teacher, Anitha, whom he meets in one of his marketing trysts for Falcon Products.

-He loses his land when he tries to help her father in a litigation.
+Balan loses his land when he tries to help Anitha's father in a litigation.
 He also loses his job due to labor union issues.
-His younger sister, not being able to get married in a traditional arranged marriage set up, marries his friend Narayanankutty.
+His younger sister, not being able to get married in a traditional arranged marriage setup, marries his friend, Narayanankutty.
 His elder sister and family leave his house when they find out that he does not have the land anymore.

 Meanwhile, Anitha's father wins the court case and becomes rich.
-He returns Balagopalan's money, but refuses to acknowledge his love with Anitha.
-He tries to get her married off to the lawyer who appeared for him in High Court and won the case for him.
-However, Anitha runs away on the day off her wedding to go and live with Balagopalan at his home town.
-So Balagopalan, Anitha and Balagopalan's grandmother happily start living in his home town as the film ends.
+He returns Balagopalan's money but refuses to acknowledge his love with Anitha.
+He tries to get her married off to the lawyer who appeared for him in the High Court and won the case for him.
+This makes Balan hurt and angry and he starts badmouthing Anitha’s father.
+However, Anitha runs away on the day of her wedding to live with Balagopalan.
+In the end, Balagopalan, Anitha, and Balagopalan's grandmother happily start living in his hometown.